 “What’s that?”
 I wanted to know right away.

 Further on, we passed by two sleeping lionesses.
 Patrick told me that lions could eat up to sixty pounds of meat at a time, after which they would do nothing but lie down for a few days or even a week, until they would get hungry again.
 The lionesses in question appeared to be having a deep siesta, resting in the grass with round, full bellies.
-We got quite close to one of them, because she was sleeping almost in middle of the road, and the noise of the engine suddenly woke her up.
+We got quite close to one of them, because she was sleeping almost in the middle of the road, and the noise of the engine suddenly woke her up.
 She opened one eye, then jumped aside, confused.
 It was obvious that she felt too heavy to move, because she only took a few steps and then laid back down in the grass.

 “How come the lions don’t notice us even when we’re so close?”
 I asked.

-“A few years ago, when I was with some customers in this area and I stopped the car for them to take some pictures, a lion suddenly jumped on the roof of the car.
-The top hatch was raised, but fortunately everyone inside was seated.
+“A few years ago, when I was with some customers in this area and I stopped the car for them to take pictures, a lion suddenly jumped on the roof of the car.
+The top hatch was raised, but fortunately, everyone inside was seated.
 The lion did not realize what he was standing on.
 You know, they really like to climb on rocks to keep an eye on everything that moves around.”

-“Indeed” Patrick confirmed.
+“Indeed,” Patrick confirmed.
 “But it only lasted a few seconds.
 The lion didn’t even bother to look inside.
-As soon as I turned on the engine and moved the car, he got scared and ran like crazy”.
+As soon as I turned on the engine and moved the car, he got scared and ran like crazy.”

-He immediately explained the situation:
+The guide immediately explained the situation:

-“More than likely, when he realized that the “rock” beneath him was moving, he thought it was an earthquake!”
+“More than likely, when he realized that the ‘rock’ beneath him was moving, he thought it was an earthquake!”

+On our way to the next destination, we witnessed a dramatic scene.
+Apparently, a group of lionesses had just attacked a wild buffalo.
 From what I had noticed before about buffalo herds, their defense system was well developed: the strongest males stood in front, while the oldest ones, along with the females and calves, remained sheltered in the middle of the herd.
 They were massive animals, and their long, powerful horns gave them a scary appearance.
 The fight with the lionesses could only have been fierce.